Medications for Addiction Treatment

 • Moderate activity in damaged brain pathways.

-Desert Hope offers MAT to assist you in your recovery from addiction.
+Desert Hope offers Medications for addiction treatment to assist you in your recovery from addiction.

 Medications provided at Desert Hope may vary according to a patient’s medical history and unique needs.
 Medications given may change as the patient’s needs change.